thehimanshumodi/Resume-Analyzer/README.md

 ## 🙋 Author

-Built by [Your Name] as an NLP portfolio project for data science job applications.
+Built by Himanshu Modi as an NLP portfolio project for data science job applications.

 ---